Advocacy for People Seeking Asylum and Refugees

-House of Welcome has supported refugees and asylum seekers through direct services and advocacy.
-We amplify their voices, raise awareness, and push for policy changes that ensure fair treatment, stable housing, and access to essential services.
+House of Welcome supports people seeking asylum through the provision of direct services and advocacy.
+We amplify their voices, raise awareness, and campaign for policy changes that ensure fair treatment, stable housing, and access to essential services.

 Steadfast advocates since 2001